 The Cost of High Employee Turnover

 You can also calculate the turnover rate for any smaller unit of the company in the same manner.
-If two accountants left from a staff of 8 the accounting turnover rate would be 25%.
-If 3 salespeople left out of a team of 15 the sales turnover rate would be 20%.
+If two accountants left from a staff of eight, the accounting turnover rate would be 25%.
+If three salespeople left out of a team of 15 the sales turnover rate would be 20%.
 And if those two departments were the entire company, the company turnover rate would be five left divided by 23 total employees or roughly 22%.

 Employee Turnover Cost

 Employee turnover cost is usually defined as the cost to hire a replacement employee and train that replacement.
-Often the training costs are only those to get the new employee productive, but they should include all the costs of getting the new employee to the same level of productivity as the employee who left.
+Often the training costs only count those to get the new employee productive, but they should include all the costs of getting the new employee to the same level of productivity as the employee who left.

-These costs include both direct costs like the fee paid to a recruiter to find candidates for you as well as indirect costs like the business you lost because you didn't have the capacity to handle it all while you were short-staffed.
+These costs include both direct costs like the fee paid to a recruiter to find candidates for you, as well as indirect costs like the business you lost because you didn't have the capacity to handle it all while you were short-staffed.
 Generally, the higher your turnover rate, the higher both your direct and indirect costs will be.
 And as the turnover rate increases, the costs will increase faster.

 There are direct and indirect costs associated with hiring a replacement for an employee who has left.
 If several employees have left, there may be some small savings in certain categories from economies of scale, but that is a small part of the total cost.
 Hiring costs include:

 - Advertising costs if you have to place an ad for a specific position or even for the company itself when recruiting for several positions

 - Travel costs to candidates to visit the company for interviews

 - Travel costs for your staff to go to a recruiting fair to source candidates

 - Time for your Human Resources (HR) staff and hiring department staff to interview candidates